 Benefits:

-The child clinical psychology fellowship begins each year on Sept.
-1. The wage for first-year residents is consistent with the National Institutes of Health (NIH) PGY1 stipend, which is currently at least $62,132.
-Residents receive appointments through the Johns Hopkins University School of Medicine.
-Kennedy Krieger Institute provides individual health insurance benefits.
-Spouse and family coverage is also available.
+The child clinical psychology postdoctoral fellowship begins each year on Sept.
+1. The wage for first-year residents is consistent with the National Institutes of Health (NIH) PGY1 stipend, which is currently at least $62,232.
+Fellows receive appointments through the Johns Hopkins University School of Medicine.
+Kennedy Krieger provides individual health insurance benefits.
+Spousal and family coverage is also available.
 In addition, the Johns Hopkins Medicine University Health Services offers comprehensive ambulatory medical care for fellows and their dependents, with services provided by faculty and professional staff members.
-Fellows receive a minimum of 15 days off each year of their fellowship for vacation and one-week of professional/conference time per year.
+Fellows receive a minimum of 15 days off each year for vacation and one week of professional/conference time per year.
 Support for travel and professional conferences is provided.
 All fellows are given individual office space, including a computer with online access to The Johns Hopkins University’s medical library system and online full-text access to university journal subscriptions.
 A full range of scoring programs, dictation software and statistical packages is maintained in CNaP.